Structured Semantic Information Helps Retrieve Better Examples for In-Context Learning Applied to Few-Shot Relation Extraction: Introduction

 Traditional relation extraction approaches require many training examples per relation~\cite{marsh-1998-tipster}.
 More recently, few-shot relation extraction (FSRE) has received substantial attention~\cite{fs-tacred,FSNYT}.
 In this setting, relations must be extracted given nothing but the relation name, a brief description, and a handful of examples.
 Because of this challenging setting, previous work obtains relatively low results (e.g., $\approx$24~F1 on \tacred{}).
 Existing approaches to FSRE include those grounded in prototypes~\cite{RAPL_prototype_appraoch1,Relation_description_prototype_appraoch2} and typically require training or fine-tuning~(Section~\ref{sec:related_work}).

-In-context learning (ICL) with LLMs~\citep{llm_are_few_shot_learner} for FSRE is a natural choice yet it remains under-explored.
-In particular, the best strategy for example selection in RE remains unknown.
-To address this gap, in this paper we explore several strategies to automatically obtain additional examples for the relation of interest.
-In particular, we explore two main strategies: using LLMs to generate new examples, and retrieving examples from unannotated corpora {\em based on their deeper syntactic-semantic similarity} with the provided one-shot example.
+In-context learning (ICL) with LLMs~\citep{llm_are_few_shot_learner} for FSRE is a natural choice yet how additional examples and diversity affect performance remains underexplored.
+In particular, the best strategy for example selection in FSRE remains unknown.
+To address this gap, in this paper we explore\footnote{Code and data are available at \url{https://github.com/clulab/example-selection-icl-fsre}.} several strategies to automatically obtain additional examples for the relation of interest.
+In particular, we explore two main strategies: using LLMs to generate new examples and retrieving examples from unannotated corpora {\em based on their deeper syntactic-semantic similarity} with the provided $1$-shot example.

-Figure \ref{fig:overview_method} presents our strategies to obtain additional examples for one-shot relation extraction.
-Our main novelty is to automatically combine the one-shot gold example with additional examples that are: (a) generated with LLMs, or (b) retrieved from unannotated corpora using their syntactic-semantic similarity with the provided example.
-For LLM-based generation, we either paraphrase the gold example while preserving the subject, object, and relation, or generate new examples conditioned on the relation name and its natural-language definition, encouraging alternative lexicalizations and sentence structures.
-For the retrieval methods, we rely on {\em lexico‑syntactic rules}, which denote structured representations that capture how the subject and object are connected in the sentence via their core syntactic, lexical, and semantic context; full details are given in Section~\ref{subsec:retrieve-examples-from-corpora}.
+Figure \ref{fig:overview_method} presents our strategies to obtain additional examples for $1$-shot relation extraction.
+We automatically combine the $1$-shot gold example with additional examples that are: (a)~generated with LLMs or (b)~retrieved from unannotated corpora using their syntactic-semantic similarity with the gold example.
+For LLM-based generation, we either paraphrase the gold example while preserving the subject, object, and relation, or generate new examples conditioned on the relation name and its natural language definition, encouraging alternative lexicalizations and sentence structures.
+Our key novelty is the use of lexico-syntactic rules in a semantic space for example retrieval.
+These structured rules capture how the subject and object are connected in a sentence through their core syntactic structure and semantic context (Section~\ref{subsec:retrieve-examples-from-corpora}).
 Importantly, the semantic representations of these rules are learned in a self-supervised fashion that is agnostic to the relations of interest, similar to word embeddings~\cite{10.5555/2999792.2999959}.
 Further, we emphasize diversity in the retrieved examples by: (a) clustering candidates using their semantic representations and selecting one representative example per cluster, and (b) using an LLM to select the most diverse examples from a pool of example candidates created with the above strategies.

 The main contributions of this paper are: